terreng/arcade/README-GAMEMAKER-UNITY.txt

 Add games to C:/games like normal.
 All HTML5 games are type “html5” in the config.json file.
-I know that doesn’t make sense, but that’s how it is.
-Don’t @ me.

 Game Maker:
 Make sure the window size is a 16:9 aspect ratio for best results.